teuben/teunix/Install/kde6.md

 - some desktop effects (wobbly windows, broken windows on kill)
 - start from a given saved desktop session

-## Current Issues

-- Wayland seems to prevent emacs-gui from resizing (see my .emacs patch) (setq frame-resize-pixelwise t)

-- Icons from System Tray seem to disappear sometimes....  do these help: sudo service bluetooth restart sudo systemctl restart bluetooth or I can use my script restart_kde

-- Serious issue sometimes when switching desktops too fast, scrollbar can trigger it, should be disabled or binding to another action?
-It will otherwise lock the system, only reboot comes out.

-- i get the impression current video drivers for i915 are curropting memory with video is used for long times.
-Several laptops have this issue.

 ## My KDE Setup

 Notes for Ubuntu 25.04 -